AlgorithmicGames/.github/profile/README.md

 }**/
 ```
 ### Dependencies
-To load libraries like jQuery and others, put the files in the repository and add them to the file header.
-The files had to be referenced locally.
+To load libraries like jQuery and others, copy the files to the repository and add them to the file header.
+The files has to be referenced locally.
 The sources are imported assigned order.
 ``` JavaScript
 /**{
 	"dependencies": [